borting/borting.github.io/_posts/2022-05-16-80211az-passive-trigger-based-ranging.md

 A TB ranging FTM session may be terminated, if
 * (by both) ISTA fails to respond to a TF Ranging Poll frame and receive one TF Ranging (Secured) Sounding frame containing its AID/RSID at least once within the Max Session Expiry interval
 	* Max Session Expiry interval starts from either the end of the successful FTM session negotiation or the beginning of the last successful TB ranging measurement exchange
-* (by RSTA) during the session when the RSTA is permitted to transmit an R2I LMR frame, RSTA transmits an A-MPDU containing an R2I LMR frame and a Fine Timing Measurement frame
+* (by RSTA) during the session when the RSTA is permitted to transmit an R2I LMR frame, RSTA transmits an A-MPDU containing an LMR frame and a Fine Timing Measurement frame
-	* R2I LMR frame
+	* LMR frame
 		* Dialog Token field set to 0
 		* type Action No ACK
 	* FTM frame
-		* Diaglog Token field and Follow Up Dialog Token field is set as 0
+		* Follow Up Dialog Token field is set as 0
 		* not include any Ranging Parameters field
-		* type Action No ACK
 * (by ISTA) ISTA sends a Fine Timing Measurement Request frame
 	* Trigger field set to 0
 	* not include Ranging Parameters element
 	* not include Measurement Request element
 * (by ISTA) ISTA sends an IFTMR requests a new session with modified ranging parameters

-## Availabiltiy Window Update

-RSTA can initiate an availability window update by sending an A-MPDU containing an R2I LMR frame and a Fine Timing Measurement frame when it is permitted to transmit an R2I LMR frame:
-	* R2I LMR frame
-	* FTM frame
-		* type Action No ACK
-		* Diaglog Token field and Follow Up Dialog Token field is set as 0
-		* Include a Ranging Parameters field containing an TB-Specific subelement
-		* The Availability Window field indicates the parameters of the new availability window assigned to the corresponding FTM session
-The existing ranging session continues based on current Availability Window parameters until the start of the new availability window signaled in the FTM frame.

 ## Ranging Trigger Frame